pmary/pmary.github.io/_posts/2019-03-25-javascript_automatic_semicolon_insertion.markdown

 # Conclusion
 Which style is better?
 The answer is a matter of personal preference, just be sure to make an informed choice.
 Remember the rules and you will have no fear of unknown syntactical traps or nonexistent bugs.
-Personally, I recommend the semicolon-free style because it requires you to get a real understanding of the language they use.
+Personally, I recommend the semicolon-free style because it requires you to get a real understanding of the language.
 If you work on production grade, you want to understand how statements in JavaScript are terminated.